labbltd/dx-api-explorer/README.md

 ### Contributing

 Bugs are likely — issues and pull requests are welcome.
 As this is a side project and time is short, code which is not in harmony with the general style of the codebase will have to be rejected.
 Contributing to this project means assenting to said contributions being released into the public domain.

+Thanks to [Daniël Wedema](https://github.com/danielwedema) for the idea to incorporate the X-Ray feature.